4-year-old is a bully! Help!

 6. Instead of timeouts, set limits as necessary, offering empathy when he doesn't like them.
 "We have to leave church now because you hit the other boy.
 I'm sorry you're mad and sad, but we can't stay when you hit."

-7. Then help him brainstorm safe ways to express his frustration.
+7. Help him brainstorm safe ways to express his frustration.
 Maybe he can carry a squeezy ball in his pocket to fill up with his mad feelings.
-Maybe he can go off by himself and take ten deep “calming” breaths when he’s frustrated (breathe in deeply through the nose, hold it a moment, and let it out very slowly through a small hole in your lips).
+Maybe he can go off by himself and take ten deep “calming” breaths when he's frustrated (breathe in deeply through the nose, hold it a moment, and let it out very slowly through a small hole in your lips).
 Maybe he can turn around away from other people and hit the empty air.
 Maybe he can do push-ups.
-The trick with all of these things is to teach him while he’s feeling good, then remind him when he's upset, so be sure to share them with his teachers.
-You’ll be amazed when you see him try one of these techniques when he’s under stress.
+The trick with all of these things is to teach him while he's feeling good, then remind him when he's upset, so be sure to share them with his teachers.
+You'll be amazed when you see him try one of these techniques when he's under stress.

 8. It will increase the chances of things going smoothly, if before he will be playing with other kids, you remind him of the rules: “When we get to church, you and the other kids will all need to share the toys.
 If you get mad, you can ask the teacher for help, or come find me, and I will help you, ok?
 If you forget and hit, we will need to stop having fun and leave right away.
 So let’s remember to keep our hands on our own bodies and have fun with the other kids, ok?
 Do you have your squeeze ball?
 I can't wait to hear when I pick you up how you’ve managed your feelings.
 I am so proud of you for working hard to manage your feelings."